poriyaf/TheVapeLabs-Auto-Bot/README.md

 #### Option 1: Using tokens.txt file (Recommended)

-Create a `tokens.txt` file in the root directory and add one token per line:
+Create a `tokens.txt` file by used command `nano tokens.txt` in the root directory and add one token per line :

 ```
 token1_here
 token2_here
 token3_here
 ```
+- press ctrl+x
+- press ctlr+y+enter
 #### Option 2: Using .env file

-Create a `.env` file in the root directory and add your tokens:
+Create a `.env` file by used command `nano .env` in the root directory and add your tokens:
+- press ctrl+x
+- press ctlr+y+enter

 ```
 TOKEN_1=your_first_token_here